AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 - cos: Highlights rotational or angular relationships between attributes, helping to uncover how attributes might cyclically influence each other.
 - tan: Focuses on the rate of change between attributes, useful for identifying steep trends or shifts in the data.

-### Application of Trigonometric Functions:
+### Application of Trigonometric Functions

 - Forward Differences: The trigonometric functions are applied to the differences between each attribute value and the next one in the sequence.
 This highlights how changes from one data point to the next evolve cyclically, rotationally, or in terms of their rate of change.
 - Backward Differences: Similar to forward differences, but here the trigonometric functions are applied to the differences between each attribute value and the previous one.
 This can help in understanding how past values influence current trends, especially in a cyclical or rotational context.
 - Direct Attribute Values: Trigonometric functions are directly applied to the raw attribute values themselves.
 This approach reveals inherent periodicity, rotation, or trends in the data, independent of any sequence-based differences.

-### Feature Engineering with Linear Combinations for Data Classification
+### Feature Engineering with Weighted Sum for Data Classification

 JTabViz allows for the creation of **Linear Combination Features** from existing attributes, enhancing class separability, reducing dimensionality, and improving model representation.
 A new feature created by combining multiple existing features using a set of coefficients.